RobotLocomotion/drake/examples/multibody/inclined_plane_with_body/README.md

 ```

 ### 4. How do I see a list of all possible command-line arguments?
-Open an operating-system prompt, change to the drake directory, and then type:
+Open a terminal, change to the drake directory, and then type:
 ```
 ./bazel-bin/examples/multibody/inclined_plane_with_body/inclined_plane_with_body -help
 ```

-### 5. How do I build this simulation?
+#### Optional: How do I build this simulation?
 There is no need to build the simulation unless it has not been built or you
 want to change the underlying source code.
 To build this simulation, open a
 terminal, change to the drake directory, and build this example by typing: